USEPA/CMAQ/CCTM/docs/Science_Document/Science_Document_1999_Chapter_16.md

 they generate the net effect of a few reactions on the production or loss of a few particular species.
 Most of the others are used to define special quantities.
 For example, the defined RXNSUM  newM02 in Exhibit 16-4 corresponds to the production of new M02, where new refers to an initiation reaction for the radical M02.
-As is apparent from the IRR_ OUTPUT commands in the subsequent blocks, the cycle and reaction-sum names are referenced fairly fr~uently ..... .
+As is apparent from the IRR_OUTPUT commands in the subsequent blocks, the cycle and reaction-sum names are referenced fairly frequently.

-''""

-"

-""""'

-,

-"

-"

-,

--

 All of the remaining blocks of commands in Exhibit 16-4 contain the commands for IRR outputs.
-Again, one IRR output is generated for each IRR_ OUTPUT command, and the outputs that are produced correspond to the chemical parameters listed in Table 16-2.
+Again, one IRR output is generated for each IRR_OUTPUT command, and the outputs that are produced correspond to the chemical parameters listed in Table 16-2.
 As indicated above, each output is generated by the defined linear combination of predefined cycles, reaction sums, special IRR operators, and/or specified reaction IRRs referenced by reaction label.
 It should be evident